hpc/pavilion2/docs/tests/variables.rst

 System Variables (sys)
 ^^^^^^^^^^^^^^^^^^^^^^

 System variables are provided via system plugins.
-These are designed to be easy to write, and provide a way for people working with Pavilion to provide extra information about the system or cluster that Pavilion is currently running on.
+These plugins are designed to be easy to write, and provide a way for people working with Pavilion to provide extra information about the system or cluster that Pavilion is currently running on.
 The values may be :ref:`tests.variables.deferred`.

 Use ``pav show sys_vars`` to list the system variables.